GlobalHotword

 Based on Wikipedia pageviews and search interest, this topic gained significant attention on the selected date.

-The Roman expansion in Italy covers a series of conflicts in which Rome grew from being a small Italian city-state to be the ruler of the Italian region.
+The Roman expansion in Italy covers a series of conflicts in which Rome grew from being a small Italian city-state to being the ruler of the Italian region.
 Roman tradition attributes to the Roman kings the first war against the Sabines and the first conquests around the Alban Hills and down to the coast of Latium.
 The birth of the Roman Republic after the overthrow of the Etruscan monarch of Rome in 509 BC began a series of major wars between the Romans and the Etruscans.
 In 390 BC, Gauls from the north of Italy sacked Rome.
 In the second half of the 4th century BC Rome clashed repeatedly with the Samnites, a powerful tribal coalition of the Apennine region.

-Read more on Wikipedia →No recent news articles found.
+Read more on Wikipedia →

 This topic has recently gained attention due to increased public interest.
 Search activity and Wikipedia pageviews suggest growing global engagement.